 Scalia law students also enjoy a unique opportunity to specialize and focus their legal studies in a particular area of law through our specialty track programs.
 Our specialty tracks offer students the kind of sophisticated understanding of particular practice areas usually gained only after years of practice or through advanced legal study.

-In addition, George Mason's curriculum offers twenty courses in intellectual property law and over two dozen courses in the area of law & economics.
+In addition, Scalia Law School’s curriculum offers twenty courses in intellectual property law and over two dozen courses in the area of law & economics.

 For students who wish to develop some expertise in a particular substantive area, but who also seek flexibility in terms of taking electives in a broad range of areas, we offer specialized concentration programs.
 There is no thesis requirement in any of the concentration programs.

 Students may pursue more than one concentration.
 Required courses in concentrations may overlap and may count toward each concentration.
 When a required or elective course in one concentration is the same as an elective course in another concentration, a different elective course must be taken from those available in the second concentration.
 If you need assistance developing a plan to complete your concentration(s), please contact Christine Malone, Director, Student Academic Affairs, for assistance.

-At George Mason School of Law, we offer concentrations in the following legal subject areas:
+At Scalia Law School, we offer concentrations in the following legal subject areas: